Types and operators

 String

-We have been using strings for some time, such as when we paint the color 'blue':
+We have been using strings for some time, such as when we paint the color

 bit.paint('blue')

-The type for the value 'blue' is a string.
+The type for the value 'blue'

-We have also seen strings when using input():
+We have also seen strings when using input()

 student = input('What is your name? ')

-the variable student references the value 'Emma'
+references the string 'Emma'

-You can do likewise see this in the following code, where we directly set student equal to 'Emma':
+You can do likewise see this in the following code, where we directly set

 student = 'Emma'